 Understanding the Value and Cost

 The trickiest part of an IP due diligence in determining the value of the intellectual property.
-This is because the value of the intellectual property is all about the market perspective, there are no physical features that can be the determinants.
+This is because the value of intellectual property is all about the market perspective; there are no physical features that can be the determinants.
 An IP due diligence helps determine the value closest to the actual value.

 Furthermore, a very important piece of intellectual property is the cost of maintaining it.
 The cost includes legal fees, registration costs, marketing and branding cost, and other maintenance costs.
 It is critical to conduct a cost-benefit analysis before investing in intellectual property.
 An IP due diligence helps an investor in understanding the costs and benefits.

 Defects in conducting an IP due diligence can lead to a less than reasonable deal value.
 The value of the intellectual property is a result of a series of assumptions about intellectual property.
 A healthy IP due diligence tests the validity of each assumption.
 For example, suppose the target company owns a copyright on a series of published books.
 They decide to determine the value of this copyright by assuming future cash flows from sales of these books.
 The IP due diligence will check whether this assumption is valid, i.e., whether these books will bring in the assumed sales or not.
 This helps the investors avoid any defects in the assumption and reach a fair bargain in an M&A deal.

 To understand the protection factor, we must first understand the types of IP due diligence, namely – defensive and offensive.

 Defensive IP due diligence is seller’s side due diligence, i.e., if you are selling the intellectual property, you must conduct this due diligence.
 Defensively, the seller must ask questions such as –

 - What is the actual value of intellectual property?

 - Am I getting the maximum value in the deal?

 - What can I do to maximize the value of my portfolio of intellectual property?